jrattanpal/Blog-GoogleMaps-Contact-Sample/README.md

 - Listen to “message” event for window.postMessage
 - Send data to iFramed Visualforce after iFrame has loded successfully

+GooleMapsContainer.cmp: Lightning Component
+- Fetches contact list from Apex class
+- Prepares data in proper format
+- Send data to GoogleMaps.cmp to draw Google Map
+- This component will be embedded on Account page (only; restricted by .design file) to show all the Contacts on Google Map

 DemoApp.app
-- Fetches account list from Apex class
+- Fetches contact list from Apex class
 - Prepares data in proper format
 - Send data to GoogleMaps.cmp to draw Google Map